Eugene Rousseau (saxophonist): Life and career

-A performer on both clarinet and saxophone in his younger years, “Gene” Rousseau was heard on Chicago's WGN radio in February 1950 at age 17.
-He graduated from Chicagoland's Blue Island Community High School (later Dwight D. Eisenhower High School) in 1950, having received the school band’s top award as a graduating senior.
-During 1950-54 he attended Chicago Musical College while also leading a small dance band in and around Blue Island; he received his B. Music Education degree in June 1953.
-He completed his Northwestern University master’s degree in 1953-54, during which time he actively performed with jazz and dance combos in Chicagoland.
-He was briefly a member of the “Third Herd” band of Woody Herman at this time as well.
+A performer on both clarinet and saxophone in his younger years, "Gene" Rousseau was heard on Chicago's WGN radio in February 1950 at age 17.
+He graduated from Chicagoland's Blue Island Community High School (later renamed Dwight D. Eisenhower High School) in 1950, having received the school band's top award as a graduating senior.
+During 1950–54, he attended Chicago Musical College while also leading a small dance band in and around Blue Island; he received his Bachelor of Music Education degree in June 1953.
+He completed his master's degree at Northwestern University in 1953–54, during which time he actively performed with jazz and dance combos in Chicagoland.
+He was briefly a member of the "Third Herd" band of Woody Herman at this time as well.

-In early November 1954 Rousseau volunteered for “immediate induction” into the Army and soon departed for Camp Chaffee, AR.
-He finished basic training in January 1955 and, after a furlough, chose specialized instruction rather than the Army’s Office Candidate School.
-Rousseau took intelligence analysis training at Fort Riley (KS) but, because there were no immediately vacant positions, his remaining Army service was given to music making and instruction.
-With the 25th Division Band in Hawaii, he was the group’s assistant director and gave woodwind lessons to several members.
-He led the eight-piece jazz combo, the “Lightningaires,” playing for Army and private functions, and formed a “junior orchestra” of Army men & women’s children to whom he was giving private lessons.
+In early November 1954, Rousseau volunteered for "immediate induction" into the U.S. Army and soon departed for Camp Chaffee, Arkansas.
+He finished basic training in January 1955 and, after a furlough, chose specialized instruction rather than the Army's Office Candidate School.
+Rousseau took intelligence analysis training at Fort Riley, Kansas, but, because there were no immediately vacant positions, his remaining Army service was given to music making and instruction.
+With the 25th Division Band in Hawaii, he was the group's assistant director and gave woodwind lessons to several members.
+He led the eight-piece jazz combo, the Lightningaires, playing for Army and private functions, and formed a "junior orchestra" of Army men and children to whom he was giving private lessons.